O'Donoghue v. United States: The District judiciary before O'Donoghue

 Congress established the District's first judicial system in 1801.
 The Circuit Court of the District of Columbia was both a trial court of general jurisdiction and an appellate court, and it heard cases under both local and federal law.
 The Circuit Court was replaced by the Supreme Court of the District of Columbia in 1863, and Congress created the District of Columbia Court of Appeals to handle the appellate cases separately in 1893.
 The District judiciary's authority to hear local law cases must have come from somewhere in the Constitution other than Article III.

 Article I, Section 8, Clause 17 authorizes Congress "[t]o exercise exclusive Legislation in all Cases whatsoever, over such District (not exceeding ten Miles square) as may, by Cession of particular States, and the Acceptance of Congress, become the Seat of the Government of the United States...."
 Under this clause, Congress imposed unique, non-judicial duties upon the courts of the District.
-For example, the District judiciary could modify valuations, rates, and regulations established by the District Public Utilities Commission, and they could issue orders that the justices thought the Commission should have made.
+For example, the District judiciary could modify valuations, rates, and regulations established by the District Public Utilities Commission, and these courts could issue orders that the justices thought the Commission should have made.
 The Supreme Court approved of these extra, Article I powers in Keller v.
 Potomac Electric Power Co.
 (1923).
 Said the court, "[Congress] possesses a dual authority over the District and may clothe the courts of the District not only with the jurisdiction and powers of federal courts in the several States but with such authority as a State may confer on her courts."
-The Supreme Court did so again in Federal Radio Commission v.
+The Supreme Court did so again in Postum Cereal Co. v.
+California Fig Nut Co.
+(1927), where the court held that the District's Court of Appeals could make "administrative" decisions when reviewing agency actions and that these reviews were not "cases" under Article III, meaning the reviews were not subject to judicial review by higher courts.
+The court reaffirmed Postum in Federal Radio Commission v.
 General Electric Co.
-(1930), holding that a District judiciary court's statutory power to review a Radio Commission order under the Radio Act of 1927 was an administrative action, not a judicial decision cognizable as Article III subject matter, so it could not be appealed to any Article III court.
+(1930), when it said that a District judiciary court's statutory power to review a Radio Commission order under the Radio Act of 1927 was an administrative action, not a judicial decision cognizable as Article III subject matter, so it could not be appealed to any Article III court.
 Within weeks of the latter decision, Congress amended the law to allow judicial review of those decisions.
 (Note: Act of July 1, 1930, ch.
 788, sec.
 1, § 16(d), 46 Stat.
 844, 845.)